Concepts

 Virtual Machine Replication

-Automated and Secure Protection
+Automated and secure protection

 Cloud Temple replication relies on a SecNumCloud-certified infrastructure, ensuring:

-- Asynchronous replication: Continuous copying of your virtual machines without impacting production performance
+- Asynchronous replication : Continuous copying of your virtual machines without impacting production performance

-- Full automation: Fully automated process via the Cloud Temple Console
+- Full automation : Fully automated process via the Cloud Temple Console

-Benefits of Replication
+Advantages of Replication

-| Benefit | Description |
+| Advantage | Description |

 |---|---|

-| Business Continuity | Protection of your critical services in case of a major incident at the primary site. |
+| Business Continuity | Protection of your critical services in the event of a major incident at the primary site. |

-| Geographic Protection | Replication to a distinct availability zone, safeguarding against localized disasters. |
+| Geographic Protection | Replication to a distinct availability zone, protecting against localized disasters. |

-| Temporal Flexibility | Choose the replication interval according to your needs: from 1 minute to 24 hours. |
+| Time Flexibility | Choose the replication interval according to your needs: from 1 minute to 24 hours. |

-| Ease of Management | Fully integrated configuration and monitoring within the Cloud Temple Console. |
+| Ease of Management | Configuration and monitoring fully integrated into the Temple Cloud Console. |

 | SecNumCloud Compliance | Qualified infrastructure ensuring the highest level of security for your sensitive data. |